Zarephath Wines

 Zarephath Wines is an Australian winery based at East Porongurup, in the Great Southern wine region of Western Australia.
 The winery was founded in 1994 by a small Benedictine religious community, The Christ Circle.
 It was sold in 2013 to new owners Rosie Singer and Ian Barrett-Lennard.
 Zarephath Cafe opened at Easter 2015 serving local and seasonal produce Friday to Sunday.
-Zarephath continues to produce award-winning wine including pinot noir, chardonnay and riesling.
+Zarephath continues to produce wine including pinot noir, chardonnay and riesling.